django/asgiref/specs/www.rst

 ''''''''''''''''''''''''''''''''''''''''

-If ``send()`` is called on a closed connection the server should raise a server-specific subclass of ``IOError``.
+If ``send()`` is called on a closed connection the server should raise a server-specific subclass of ``OSError``.
 This is not guaranteed, however, especially on older ASGI server implementations (it was introduced in spec version 2.4).